hiiamboris/red-spaces-gitlab-mirror/reference.md

 ```
 spaces/timer: make-space/block 'space [rate: none]
 ```
 Timer is not required for `on-time` event handler to receive events.
 Any space that has a `rate` facet set will receive these.
-In fact `make-space 'space [rate: 1]` produces identical space to `make-space 'timer [rate: 1]`.\
+In fact `make-space 'space [rate: 1]` produces a space identical to `make-space 'timer [rate: 1]`.\
 However `timer` makes the intent of code a tiny bit clearer.
 So it is advised to base timers on this space.